 - 1/2 cup loosely packed fresh basil, chopped

 - Preheat oven to 350 degrees.
 Line a baking sheet with foil then place a cooling rack on top and spray with nonstick spray.

-- Slice zucchini in half lengthwise then use a small spoon to scoop out seeds/make a well down the center.
-Mist or brush zucchini halves on both sides with extra virgin olive oil then season on both sides with salt and pepper.
-Place cut-side down on the cooling rack then bake for 15 minutes (if your zucchini are bigger or smaller than 10oz, add or subtract a couple minutes so you don’t end up with under-cooked or soggy zucchini boats.)
+- Slice zucchini in half lengthwise then use a small spoon to scoop out seeds, creating a well down the center.
+Mist or brush zucchini halves on both sides with extra virgin olive oil then season both sides with salt and pepper.
+Place zucchini cut-side down on the cooling rack then bake for 15 minutes (if your zucchini are bigger or smaller than 10oz, add or subtract a couple minutes so you don’t end up with under-cooked or soggy zucchini boats.)

-- Meanwhile, brown sausage then add tomato and basil and toss until warmed through, about a minute.
-Flip zucchini cut-side up then fill with sausage mixture and bake for another 10 minutes, and then remove from oven and turn on broiler.
-Top zucchini boats with mozzarella cheese then broil until melted and serve.
+- Meanwhile, brown sausage in a medium-sized skillet over medium-high heat then add tomato and basil, and saute until warmed through, 1 minute.
+Fill zucchini with sausage mixture then bake for another 10 minutes.
+Top zucchini with mozzarella cheese then broil until melted and serve.